A woman seeks peace and answers on the island of Sri Lanka and learns how to enjoy life from those affected by the 2004 tsunami.

-One Tuesday afternoon in Mirissa, a small tourist town in the southern province of Sri Lanka, I slouched my sandy self on a beach chair, gazing at the clear blue ocean in front of me.
+One Tuesday afternoon in Mirissa, a small tourist town in the southern province of Sri Lanka, I slouched my sandy self on a beach chair and gazed at the clear blue ocean in front of me.
 It was a bright, sunny day.
 However, that was not how I felt.
 The waves were calm and gentle, yet uncomfortable thoughts raged in my head.
-As travellers swam in the infinite depths of the ocean, I clutched on to my phone.
-Texting a friend back home, I told him what a great time I was having in Sri Lanka, on my first solo trip abroad.
+As travellers swam in the infinite depths of the ocean, I clutched to my phone.
+Texting a friend back home, I told him what a great time I was having in Sri Lanka on my first solo trip abroad.
 I lied to him, realising that I could no longer lie to myself.

 The answer is never a simple one.
 It wasn’t supposed to be.
 I had always believed travelling had the power to heal anyone.
-That one could always find answers they were seeking.
-But sometimes it also posed uncomfortable questions, that one may have subconsciously ignored for too long.
-Perhaps that is why I had landed up in this splendid island country, after facing a professional downfall, and a diagnosis of GAD (Generalized Anxiety Disorder) that I had been successfully battling through therapy.
-But wandering alone through a foreign land with uncertainty, seeking inspiration from the simplest of things was a therapy of its own kind.
+That one could always find the answers they were seeking.
+But sometimes it also posed uncomfortable questions, that one may have subconsciously been ignored for too long.
+Perhaps that is why I had ended up in this splendid island country after facing a professional downfall and a diagnosis of GAD (Generalized Anxiety Disorder) that I had been successfully battling through therapy.
+But wandering alone through a foreign land with uncertainty, seeking inspiration from the simplest of things, was a therapy of its own kind.

 So was that swim.
 It was calming and liberating, but only temporarily.
-As I found my feet back on the land, I found the anxiety back in mind.
-Were my belongings safe, was I looking fat in my beach wear, was I going to be alone through the night?
-The answers to all of the above were in the affirmative.
+As I found my feet back on land, I found the anxiety back in my mind.
+Were my belongings safe?
+Was I looking fat in my beach wear?
+Was I going to be alone through the night?
+The answer to all of the above was in the affirmative.

 Nothing more needed to be said.
-He understood what I was feeling and told me about his own battle with mental health, that almost led him to take his life at 17.
-When that attempt failed, Firuz began to travel thinking that he had nothing more to lose.
+He understood what I was feeling and told me about his own battle with mental health that almost led him to take his life at 17.
+When that attempt failed, Firuz began to travel, thinking that he had nothing more to lose.
 How he found himself and the hostel through that is a story that only he can do justice to, but he made me realize that it was okay to feel whatever I was feeling.
 It was okay to embrace my thoughts and take time to decide what to do next.
 All is good as long as we carry love in our heart for others, and most importantly ourselves.
-He then directed me to look into the mirror the next day and tell myself with love, that I am doing great and that I love myself.
+He then directed me to look into the mirror the next day and tell myself with love that I was doing great and that I loved myself.

 I did what I was told.
-That simple act didn’t solve all my issues.
-I didn’t expect it to, but it certainly gave me the courage to go on with a smile on my face, as big as his.
+That simple act didn’t solve all of my issues.
+I didn’t expect it to.
+But it certainly gave me the courage to go on with a smile on my face as big as his.

 The next morning, I left on a local bus for Galle, a beautiful, erstwhile Dutch heritage town on the coast.
-Through the window, I gazed at the turquoise ocean, glistening under the afternoon sun, sprawling towards infinity as the waves came crashing over dense hillocks.
-The coconut trees that swayed in the gentle breeze.
+Through the window, I gazed at the turquoise ocean glistening under the afternoon sun, sprawling towards infinity as the waves came crashing over dense hillocks and the coconut trees that swayed in the gentle breeze.
 Sri Lanka’s southern province is truly beautiful, but recounting my experiences of the past few days, I realized that its people were more so.

-For shy and socially awkward people like me, who do not particularly understand and enjoy the glamour of solo travel, it were the Sri Lankans that I met who truly helped me battle my loneliness and utter confusion for the ten days, I was there.
-Their turbulent past, be it a long civil war to the perils of Tsunami to their rich cultural legacy that is evident in the food and the lifestyle, or their geography that makes them so respectable towards nature.
+For shy and socially awkward people like me, who do not particularly understand and enjoy the glamour of solo travel, it was the Sri Lankans that I met who truly helped me battle my loneliness and utter confusion for the ten days I was there.
+They share a turbulent past, be it a long civil war or the perils of a tsunami.
+However, they also share a rich cultural legacy that is evident in the food and the lifestyle, as well as their geography that makes them so respectable towards nature.
 They are the warmest and friendliest people I have met.

-There was Firuz who had taught me to be comfortable with my own thoughts, there was Lalina aunty, the caretaker of my hostel at Hikkaduwa, who had looked after me as her own daughter and made sure I always well fed.
-Then there was London, my snorkelling instructor who while on a walk on the beach, told me to seize the moment and have all the fun I could.
+There was Firuz who had taught me to be comfortable with my own thoughts; there was Lalina aunty, the caretaker of my hostel at Hikkaduwa, who had looked after me as her own daughter and made sure I was always well fed.
+Then there was London, my snorkelling instructor who, while on a walk on the beach, told me to seize the moment and have all the fun I could.
 He later took me to a party where I really put his advice into action.
-Then there was the kind man at the Tsunami photo gallery, a survivor himself who tied the holy Buddhist thread around my wrist and prayed for my well being.
-While spending time with all these people had acted towards the betterment of my mental health, it was one woman, named Kamani D’Silva, who truly changed my perspective towards life.
+Then there was the kind man at the tsunami photo gallery, a survivor himself who tied the holy Buddhist thread around my wrist and prayed for my well being.
+While spending time with all these people had benefited my mental health, it was one woman named Kamani D’Silva who truly changed my perspective towards life.

-Sri Lanka’s coast was one of the worst hit by Tsunami and its stories still linger in the backdrop.
-Some of these make it to the Tsunami museum that Kamani D’Silva opened in her house.
-This is the same house, she lost during the disaster.
+Sri Lanka’s coast was one of the worst hit by the tsunami, and its stories still linger in the backdrop.
+Some of these make it to the Tsunami Museum that Kamani D’Silva opened in her house.
+This is the same house that she lost during the disaster.
 “When I saw the first wave, I thought this was the end of the world.
 Everyone was out running on the streets.
 After the first wave, a few people went back to grab their stuff, thinking it was over.
 Then came the second wave.
 Hardly anyone survived.
 We didn’t return until we were told it was safe to.
 When we came back, only the floor of our house remained.
 Everything was gone.”

 “We never know what will happen, when another wave will eat us up, so we try to make the best of every moment — no grudges and no sadness,” D’Silva says.